yiisoft/yii2-docker/README.md

 ## About

-These Docker images are built on top of the official PHP Docker image, they contain additional PHP extensions required to run Yii 2.0 framework.
+These Docker images are built on top of the official PHP Docker image, they contain additional PHP extensions required to run Yii 2.0 framework, but no code of the framework itself.
-The `Dockerfile`(s) of this repository are design to build various versions by using *build arguments*.
+The `Dockerfile`(s) of this repository are designed to build from different PHP-versions by using *build arguments*.